tinywifi/zed-windows-znver3/README.md

 ```
 In my case it was `alderlake`.
 In [build.yml](https://github.com/MolotovCherry/zed-windows-builds/blob/main/.github/workflows/build.yml), change the `alderlake` part in the `-C target-cpu=alderlake` to your specific CPU.

+## App

+This repo also contains a Rust app that downloads the latest release from your repo and extracts the file to the same directory.
+That way you don't have to bother downloading from the repo and extracting the archive.
+If you wish to use it with your own repo, change the owner and repo name in the file so it points to your repo.
+Technically you could also use this app with the parent repo which was generalized for any CPU.

 ## Is it safe?

 This repository is just a [simple GitHub workflow](./.github/workflows/build.yml) that builds Zed from `main` and publishes a release every night at UTC+0000.
 (Additionally on push for testing).